Design History

 2) Added cost of drive electronics for stepper motor.

-3) Still in development
+3) Still in development as of July 2009.

-Series 8
+Series 8 (now longer available)

 1) Smaller oval shaped key size for less protrusion behind the vehicle.